 Colne Valley is an unusual project resulting from a partnership between Welcome Break and Buckinghamshire County Council, where the operator would lease the land from the council.
 It was approved in September 2023, despite considerable local outrage.

 Trivia and Design

-Access to and from the M25 southbound would use a new flyover, landing on the western side.
+The new flyover will land at a small roundabout on the western side.
 This roundabout will also provide access to and from the M25 northbound, via two slip roads with very sharp bends.

-The proposed amenity building would have a 'sawtooth' roof with solar panels along it.
-A long, grass canopy would run along the front.
-Next to the amenity building would be a large plaza, as well as a dog walking area.
+The proposed amenity building will have a 'sawtooth' roof with solar panels along it.
+A long, grass canopy will run along the front.
+Next to the amenity building will be a large plaza, as well as a dog walking area.

-In total 941 car parking spaces would be provided, including at least 100 electric vehicle charging points, making it the largest provision on the motorway.
-150 HGV parking spaces would be provided.
+In total 941 car parking spaces will be provided, including at least 100 electric vehicle charging points, making it the largest provision on the motorway.
+150 HGV parking spaces will be provided.
 These figures are both very close to the minimum requirements, which call for 939 car parking spaces and 142 HGV parking spaces.
-There would also be 20 pumps for cars in the filling station, and 5 for HGVs.
+There will also be 20 pumps for cars in the filling station, and 5 for HGVs.

-Around 500 jobs are expected to be created, and construction would be expected to take around 16 months.
-The council added that a large tree planting programme should make the project "carbon negative", and that the woodland around the site boundary would be protected from development.
+Around 500 jobs are expected to be created, and construction is expected to take around 16 months.
+The council added that a large tree planting programme should make the project "carbon negative", and that the woodland around the site boundary will be protected from development.
 It will be by far Welcome Break's largest and busiest site, and with those environmental credentials, probably a dramatically different experience to any of their other properties.

 See also: M25 Planning Applications